KraXarN/SuperTaco/readme.md

 # Super Taco

 ### A 2D platforming game, currently in development
+The goal for this game is to have a fully featured platforming game in less than 1 MB is size

 ## Download
 Planned support for Windows, Linux, Mac and Android.